In a world where image is everything, your digital presence could be creating a negative effect, both personally and professionally.

 - Brand community

-Online reputation management agencies seem to amplify the positive byproducts of brand relationships that nurture brand reputation, such as:
+Agencies that manage brands’ online reputation seem to amplify the positive byproducts of brand relationships that nurture brand reputation, such as:

 - Conversion or purchase behavior